fibercrypto/skycoin-wiki/SOFTWARE-DEVELOPERS-CLICK-HERE.md

 - we need it for the darknet project

+=== ifconfig wrapper for wifi dongles ===

+We need method of
+- scanning for wifi networks from golang
+- listing wifi devices
+- connecting and disconnected to networks
+- connection status and speed information

 === gnet handshake ===

 Gnet is our connection pool and packet serialization library.